Hand of White person walking fingers up stack of books set up like stairs

 Step #2: Research deadlines and make an application timeline

-This step is important because schools have different types of deadlines as well as specific priority dates.
+This step is important because schools have different types of admission deadlines as well as specific priority dates.
 When you do your research, organize everything in a way that’ll be easy to read and even easier to remember; you don’t want to send an application to the wrong school or on the wrong day!
 Try using an Excel spreadsheet or a blank calendar to keep track and customize your organization to your needs.

 Essential tip: The most common admission deadlines are Early Action, Early Decision, Regular Decision, and rolling admission.
 Keep track of which schools offer which deadlines to help organize your application timeline.